TL;DR: Is Granola AI Worth It in 2026?

 Featuretl;dvGranola

-Capture model & platformBot or native desktop app — Mac, Windows, Linux, mobile WinnerBot-free native app — Mac, Windows, iOS (no Android)
+Capture model & platformBot or bot-free desktop app.
+Mac, Windows, Linux, mobile on iOS and Android WinnerBot-free only.
+Mac, Windows, iOS.
+Android planned, no date

-Transcription accuracyConsistently strongStrong, slightly behind in our testing
+Transcription accuracyConsistently strongStrong, slightly behind in my testing

 What Is Granola AI and How Has It Changed in 2026?